-- creation of an anti-terrorist cell within the Territorial Surveillance Department (Direction de la Surveillance du Territoire ("DST")); - signing of cooperation agreements with Ghana and Liberia;

-- strengthening cooperation with specialized organizations such as the Central Intelligence Agency in the United States and the Directorate-General for External Security (Direction Générale de la Sécurité Extérieure ("DGSE")) in France; and - drafting of a law on terrorism, with the aim of strengthening legislation in this domain in collaboration with institutions responsible for Côte d'Ivoire's intelligence-gathering.
+- creation of an anti-terrorist cell within the Territorial Surveillance Department (Direction de la Surveillance du Territoire ("DST")); - signing of cooperation agreements with Ghana and Liberia; - strengthening cooperation with specialized organizations such as the Central Intelligence Agency in the United States and the Directorate-General for External Security (Direction Générale de la Sécurité Extérieure ("DGSE")) in France; and - drafting of a law on terrorism, under the auspices of the Ministry of Justice, with the aim of strengthening legislation in this domain in collaboration with institutions responsible for Côte d'Ivoire's intelligence-gathering.

-Despite these security measures, on March 13, 2016, heavily armed assailants attacked three hotels at a beach resort in Grand-Bassam, located approximately 40 kilometers East of Abidjan and a popular weekend location for Ivorian families and western expatriates.
-Al-Qaeda in the Islamic Maghreb (AQIM) claimed responsibility for the attack, which caused 19 deaths, including 11 Ivorians, one Nigerian, one German, four French, one Macedonian and one Lebanese citizen.
+Despite these security measures, on 13 March 2016, heavily armed assailants attacked three hotels at a beach resort in Grand-Bassam, located approximately 40 km East of Abidjan and a popular weekend location for Ivorian families and western expatriates.
+Al-Qaeda in the Islamic Maghreb (AQIM) claimed responsibility for the attack, in which 19 people were killed, including 11 Ivoirians, one Nigerian, one German, four French, one Macedonian and one Lebanese citizen.

 The Ivorian authorities took action immediately after the attack, deploying promptly special forces and commando operations against the assailants.
-An inter-ministerial committee lead by Interior Minister Hamed Bakayoko and Defense Minister Alain-Richard Donwahi was immediately put in place to direct these operations.
+An inter-ministerial committee lead by then Interior Minister Hamed Bakayoko and Defense Minister Alain-Richard Donwahi was immediately put in place to direct these operations.

-In addition, Côte d'Ivoire called on the Sahel G5 (Burkina, Mali, Mauritania, Niger and Chad) for support and cooperation, as well as the other countries of the sub-region, who are also at risk of terrorism.
+In addition, Côte d'Ivoire called on the Sahel G5 (Burkina Faso, Mali, Mauritania, Niger and Chad) for support and cooperation, as well as the other countries of the sub-region, who are also at risk of terrorism.
 Côte d'Ivoire can also count on the cooperation of western countries to contain this threat.
 With the support of all parties, including France, Germany and the United States, the assailants, none of whom is of Ivorian nationality, were finally overcome and placed under arrest.
 Thanks to the regional cooperation among intelligence services, suspect partners of the assailants were arrested in Mali, Burkina Faso and Senegal.
 Investigations concerning the preparation of the attacks and the complicities that the assailants benefited from are ongoing.